Learn how Margin's Mushrooms came to be.

 We had a team going for a couple of months.
 Fred Nichols the owner of the abattoirs pitched in and helped every day, My mother made lunches for everyone and my father helped me all day everyday for months while we recycled the cool rooms into our mushroom farm.

 We produced our first crop in 2011 rolling out room 2 about a month later.
-After a few more months we commissioned room 3.
+After a few more months we commissioned room 3 and about 2 years later we commissioned Room 4.

 Along the way we have continued to tune up our mushroom growing skills.
 We have a collaborative approach to this where we discuss our growing decision so we all benefit from the experience.